PRAVEENA-MR/PYTHON_PROJECT/README.md

     Phoenix Suns and Denver Nuggets respectivly. <br><br>

    5.Investigated if there's any correlation between age and salary <br><br>
-    Ploting Age and Salary to find correlation.
+    Ploting Age and Salary to find correlation using scatter plot,